Lessons from the dotcom

 The onset of the new internet economy, by and large, fully unlocked the limits once placed on our imagination; in short, anything ‘seemed’ possible.
 This was the ‘vision’ that these new and highly-speculative internet-based companies – which showed little to no potential for profitability – were selling to investors.

 As the ‘internet era’ broadened people’s imaginations, the value of these so-called dotcom companies increased as their share prices soared amid a buying frenzy.
-Essentially, FOMO kicked-in, and investors and speculators demand resulted risingshare prices of these growth-orientated technology stocks.
+Essentially, FOMO kicked-in with investor and speculator demand pushing prices of these growth-orientated technology stocks higher.
 Their shares were priced at unsustainable levels, which analysts found increasingly difficult to justify based on business fundamentals.

 Fun fact